RourkeV/tennan_website/README.md

 # Tennan Milkshake Ordering Website

 A full-stack web application for ordering milkshakes, managing users, and generating audit and sales reports.
-Built with Node.js, Express, MySQL, and a modern HTML/CSS/JavaScript frontend.
+Built with Node.js, Express, and a modern HTML/CSS/JavaScript frontend.
+MySQL is optional for persistent storage, but the app can run with in-memory data for demo purposes.

 ## Project Structure